-- 2.21 Training of new observers is essential for consistency and continuity of plant variety observations.
-Calibration manuals, supervision and guidance by experienced observers as well as the use of example varieties illustrating the range of expressions are useful ways to achieve this. - 2.24 UPOV test guidelines try to harmonize the variety description process and describe as clearly as possible the characteristics of a crop and the states of expression.
+- 2.1 Training of new observers is essential for consistency and continuity of plant variety observations.
+Calibration manuals, supervision and guidance by experienced observers as well as the use of example varieties illustrating the range of expressions are useful ways to achieve this. - 2.2 UPOV test guidelines try to harmonize the variety description process and describe as clearly as possible the characteristics of a crop and the states of expression.
 This is the first step in controlling variation and bias.
 However, the way that a characteristic is observed or measured may vary per location or testing authority.
 Calibration manuals made by the local testing authority are very useful for the local implementation of the UPOV test guideline.
 Where needed these crop-specific manuals explain the characteristics to be observed in more detail, and specify when and how they should be observed.
-Furthermore they may contain pictures and drawings for each characteristic, often for every state of expression of a characteristic.
-The calibration manual can be used by inexperienced observers but are also useful for more experienced or substitute observers, as a way to recalibrate themselves.
+Furthermore they may contain pictures and drawings for each characteristic, often for every state of expression of a characteristic. - 2.4 The Glossary of Terms Used in UPOV Documents (TGP/14/2) provides useful guidance for clarifying many characteristics, in particular PQ characteristics. - 2.3 Once an observer is trained it is important to ensure frequent refresher training and recalibration.